Nivalyx/osu-wiki/wiki/Silence/id.md

 # Silence

-Silence is a term used to describe the punishment of limiting a user's means of communication within the osu! community.
-Silences can be placed by members of the Global Moderation Team and Nomination Assessment Team, and are only placed on users that have broken the Community Rules.

 ***Silence*** merupakan bentuk hukuman di osu! yang membatasi kemampuan seorang pengguna untuk dapat berkomunikasi dengan anggota-anggota komunitas lainnya.
 Hukuman ini dijatuhkan oleh anggota [Global Moderation Team](/wiki/People/The_Team/Global_Moderation_Team) dan [Nomination Assessment Team](/wiki/People/The_Team/Nomination_Assessment_Team) kepada para pengguna yang telah terbukti melanggar [peraturan komunitas](/wiki/Rules) yang berlaku.

 ## Batasan